 "Dr. Young and Staff are fantastic.
 I recently underwent bilateral LASIK without complication and with the utmost care.
 I felt completely at ease with Dr. Young.
 She has the combination of skill and stellar bedside manner, I could not ask for more!!"- J... / Google / Apr 16, 2019

 "At my initial visit in 2012, Dr Young came in and greeted me with a huge smile and bubbly personality.
 She told me I was perfect for LASIK since my contacts weren't doing so well with me.
 It took two years to get the guts to do it, but it was worth it!
 Dr Young and her staff were so helpful, knowledgeable and took the time to answer all my questions and concerns.
 Dr Young treated me with compassion as she walked me through the LASIK procedure.
 Her after care was even better!
-She was always available to answer my crazy questions at the appointments after the LASIK procedures I am so thankful for a great doctor like Dr Young!"- J. / ZocDoc / Nov 16, 2018
+She was always available to answer my crazy questions at the appointments after the LASIK procedures I am so thankful for a great doctor like Dr Young!"- J. / ZocDoc / Nov 16, 2019

 The best candidates for LASIK surgery are patients who have visual impairments, like nearsightedness, farsightedness, and astigmatism.
 Patients must be over the age of 18 and have had no changes in their vision for the past year.
 Our surgeons will perform a comprehensive exam to determine if LASIK is right for you and if you have sufficient corneal thickness as this procedure removes a very small amount of epithelial tissue from the cornea.

-What to expect
+What to expect from LASIK

 LASIK surgery corrects vision by creating a flap in your cornea.
 The tissue is then pulled back and advanced laser technology is used to sculpt the cornea to the appropriate contour.
 Once this is complete, the flap is repositioned and you will be free to return home.
 There won't be any need for an eye patch as the flap will heal on its own, but we do advise that you avoid rubbing your eyes and wearing eye makeup for at least a few days.